Conditions of Use of Clever Monitor Service

 6.1 The Provider is entitled to take appropriate measures aimed at protection of the Software and the Client’s and User’s data in connection with use of the Service.

 6.2 The Provider is not liable for damage resulting from the Internet failures or the Internet unavailability, technical failures on the User’s part and for damage resulting from third parties’ making claims against the Client in connection with the use of the Service, unless stipulated otherwise.

 6.3 The Provider is obliged to provide the Client with the Services in the quality and extent stipulated by the Contract.

 6.4 The Software is operated solely on the Provider’s Hardware.
 Installation or transfer of any copies of the Software or its part to the Client’s infrastructure or technical equipment are prohibited, unless these are temporary copies arising as an integral part or the technological process of the remote access and are necessary for execution of the User’s remote access to the Software and use of the Software.
 For the avoidance of doubts, the Client becomes a rightful acquirer (in the context of s.
 66 of the Copyright Act) of these temporary Software copies only (not of the Software installed on the Hardware), solely for the period of a particular User’s access, no longer than for the duration of the Contract.

 6.5 In the extent allowed by the legislation and regardless of its technical capacities, the Client agrees not to do the following without the Provider’s prior consent in writing:

-(a) use the Software as a whole and its individual parts as well as any temporary copies of the Software available to the Client differently than exclusively in conformity with the Contract and the Documentation;
+(a) use the Software as a whole and its individual parts as well as any temporary copies of the Software available to the Client differently than exclusively in conformity with the Contract;